 How to apply for a grant to start a business

-Navigating your way through the grant applications process
+Startups looks at how to navigate your way through the business grant application process

 Once you’ve found a grant which you think your small business is eligible for, you need to begin the lengthy and sometimes frustrating process of trying to obtain the money.

-Before you start you need to ensure you have matching funds available to meet any grant you receive, you can describe what you plan to do with the money in terms of a ‘project’, and you have written a clear and concise business plan.
+Before you start applying for a grant you need to ensure you have matching funds available to meet any grant you receive, that you can describe what you plan to do with the money in terms of a ‘project’, and that you have written a clear and concise business plan.

 It’s a good idea to try and make a personal contact within the awarding body before sending off your application.
-This will mean if there are any problems or things don’t seem to be progressing you’ve always got someone to call who know you and your business and can give you the right advice.
+This will mean that if there are any problems, or your grant application doesn’t seem to be progressing, that you’ve always got someone to call who knows you and your business and can give you the right advice.

-It is also important in your application to make sure you have outlined clearly how, by giving your firm the money, the awarding body will be meeting their objectives.
-Therefore make sure to include a work plan and a breakdown of costing.
-You should also ensure you’ve given a good account of your company’s business history so as to convince those with the cash you are going to behave responsibly with it.
+It is also important in your application to make sure you have outlined clearly how, by giving your business the grant, the awarding body will be meeting their objectives.
+To do this you need to include:

-How long does it take to get a grant?
+How long does it take to get business grants?

 When it comes to applying to European bodies, you may well find your patience stretched to the limit, and many months might pass before you receive an approval.
-Most European schemes are not constantly open to applications and are usually open for short periods during which they are considered.
-Sadly the only practical way you can find out about when these period occur is by checking out the official journal published daily by the European Commission.
-This could be a good time to think about asking for help.
+Most European grants schemes are not constantly open to applications and are usually open for short periods during which they are considered.

-Secondly if you’re applying for a large amount of cash and the awarding body is large, difficult to approach and very bureaucratic, then appointing a consultant can be beneficial, particularly in applications to European bodies.
-However, consultants are not cheap and in many cases their cost will outweigh their usefulness, therefore, if you do decide to appoint one, give their track record a thorough going over.
+Secondly, if you’re applying for a large amount of cash and the awarding body is large, difficult to approach and very bureaucratic, then appointing a consultant can be beneficial, particularly in applications to European bodies.
+However, consultants are not cheap and in many cases their cost will outweigh their usefulness, therefore if you do decide to appoint a grants consultancy make sure you properly assess their track record.